 The simple answer is probably not.
-Khao Lak’s geographic unique location the weather can be very localised and change without warning.
+Khao Lak’s geographic unique location the Khao Lak weather may be very localised and change without warning.
 It is not uncommon for the weather in Khao Lak to be different on opposite sides of the road.
 Making it almost impossible to predict accurately.

 That said however, Khao Lak is generally warm all year round.
 With average temperatures between 28°C and 32°C. This area of Thailand has 2 distinct seasons, the dry season, from approximately mid-October to mid-April, and the monsoon season from approximately the end of April to mid-October.
 The peak tourist season is usually between November and February, when the weather is usually most settled.

 Be sure to carry sunblock and drinking water with you, wearing a light weight sun hat is also highly advisable.
 The hot and dry weather at this time of year makes it perfect for snorkelling and diving.
 With calm seas and great visibility.

 The monsoon season is also far from cold.
 With average temperatures in the high 20s and high humidity levels, it is still advisable to wear light clothing and carry water.
 Even if its raining and cloudy.
 During this season the rain can pour hard and without warning.
 Although some of the larger storms can last 2 or 3 days, most rain showers soon pass.
 Another thing to remember is that many of these short, sharp showers are often very localised, so don’t be put off from going out to explore.
-Just remember to bring a lightweight rain coat and hope sun!
+Just remember to bring a lightweight rain coat and hope for sun!

 Although many weather forecasts for Khao Lak are very unreliable, satellite images can give us some idea as to what we can expect.
 Here are a couple of the most reliable weather forecasts available.